dcast822/Housing_salesprice_prediction_with_Machine_Learning/README.md

-# Ames Housing Data Analysis
+# Salesprice Prediction with Machine Learning

 ## Executive Summary

 ## Problem statement

-As a data scientist working for an up and coming real estate app, how can we optimize predicting pricing outcomes for homeowners looking to sell?
+As a data scientist working for real estate company, how can we optimize predicting pricing outcomes for homeowners looking to sell?
 Whether it’s the homeowner pricing too high, leading their homes unsellable even in good markets or homeowners not maximizing the profits by listing the prices too low.
 We can optimize the predictions through feature engineering and linear regression so that we can have an R2 score that exceeds a baseline model.
 We can also gain insights how these features contribute to pricing as well.

 ### Description of Dataset
 The two datasets used for this project are a test and train component of the Ames housing dataset, which was obtained via project lesson plan from the course.